tuxedomask00/cep-engr-app-1/README.md

 10. On the command line, type in `git clone INSERT LINK` replacing the `INSERT LINK` with the link you just copied.
 8. Once it's downloaded, if you type in `ls` again, you'll notice that your project was added to the directory.
 9. Navigate into that project by typing `cd cep-engr-app`.
-10. Open up the project with your editor.
+10. Open up the project with your code editor.

 ## Core Instructions